 - Arrange for a ride home.
 You'll need to have someone drive you to and from your place of surgery.
 Immediately after surgery, you might still feel the effects of medicine given to you before surgery, and your vision may be blurry.

 - Skip the eye makeup.
 Don't use eye makeup, cream, perfumes or lotions on the day before and the day of your surgery.
-Your doctor may also instruct you to clean your eyelashes daily or more often in the days leading up to surgery, to remove debris and minimize your risk of infection.
+Your doctor may also tell you to clean your eyelashes daily or more often in the days leading up to surgery.
+This helps remove debris and lessens your risk of infection.

 During the procedure

 LASIK surgery is usually completed in 30 minutes or less.
 During the procedure, you lie on your back in a reclining chair.
 You may be given medicine to help you relax.
 After numbing drops are placed in your eye, your doctor uses an instrument to hold your eyelids open.